nextstrain/augur/docs/upgrading/exportv.md

 ##### Panels
 * Use `"panels"` to specify visible panels.
 * By default, if the data is available, Auspice will show the tree, map, and entropy panels.
 * Options are "tree", "map", "entropy", and "frequencies".
 You must specify "frequencies" _and_ supply a tip frequency file to `auspice` to display tip frequencies.
 * Ex: `"panels": ["tree", "map"]`
 * _(Same as the "panels" field in the your v1 config file.)_

 ##### Geography
-* Specify how you'd like to position samples on the map using `"geo"`.
+* Specify how you'd like to position samples on the map using `"geo_resolutions"`.
-* For many users, these might be "country" and "region". (ex: `"geo": [ "country", "region"]`)
+* For many users, these might be "country" and "region". (ex: `"geo_resolutions": [ {"key": country"}, {"key": "region"}]`)
-* _(Same as the "geo" field in your v1 config file.)_
+* _(Almost the same as the "geo" field in your v1 config file.)_

 ##### Filters
 * Set what you would like to be able to filter by using `"filters"`.
 * These must be traits present on your tree.
 * Ex: `"filters": ["country", "region", "symptom", "age"]`
 * If you don't include this option in your config file, all non-continuous traits that are coloring options will be included as filters.
 If you don't want any filter options, include `"filters"` with no options (ex: `"filters": []`).
 * _(Same as the "filters" field in your v1 config file.)_

 ##### Default View
 * You can specify the default view that users will see when they load your run by using `"display_defaults"`.
 * If you do not change the options here, `auspice` will revert to the defaults listed below:

   There are five options you can set here: